pfenninglab/halLiftover-postprocessing/README.md

 * -protect_dist: the ortholog length in each direction from the ortholog of the summit must be at least proct_dist
 			![alt text](https://github.com/pfenninglab/multiple_alignment-python/blob/master/min_proct_dist.png)
 * -keepChrPrefix: If passed, then only keep mapped peaks where the new chromosome name starts with this prefix.
 E.g. `-keepChrPrefix chr` will keep only mapped peaks where the chromosome name starts with `chr`.
+* -preserve: This is for narrowPeak file inputs.
+This preserves the requested column from the narrowPeak file in the output.
+Options are "signal" (column 7), "pValue" (column 8), and "qValue" (column 9).

 ## Example Run of HALPER